- Managing and governing

 It is aimed at both established and new archive collections and services.
 It may be useful to any organisation keen to develop and safeguard their archives.

-Collection development toolkit and guidance (DOC, 0.26Mb)
+Collection development toolkit and guidance (PDF, 0.26Mb)

 Revisiting Collections sets out a method for involving users in reviewing collection descriptions which can expose references to topics latent, embedded or hidden.